raman-M0NK3Y/connect4/README.md

 # connect4

-A 2 player GUI based implmentation of connect4 in python(3.7.7).
+A GUI based implmentation of connect4 in python(3.7.7).

 ## Prerequisites